planetfederal/registry/README.md

 ========

  - [x] CSW-T support via pycsw
- - [ ] Mirror information to Elasticsearch for faster searches
+ - [x] Mirror information to Elasticsearch for faster searches
  - [ ] OpenSearch based API to enable the use of facets on different fields (extending CSW standard).
+ - [ ] MapProxy support for easy TMS/WMTS access to any kind of resource

 Tests
 ======